Atomarverseucht/AIN/README.md

 # AIN
-My solutions of exercises for my studies (in general)
+My solutions of exercises for my studies (in general) in future.
+Solutions made with contributors will be made in an extra repository.